 Additional rights and responsibilities can be found under Academic Policies.

-The College expects its students to act responsibly.
-College community regulations are designed to facilitate growth and development of individual responsibility, not to restrict freedom of behavior.
+The University expects its students to act responsibly.
+University community regulations are designed to facilitate growth and development of individual responsibility, not to restrict freedom of behavior.

 Continued membership in the Mount student body is contingent upon responsible behavior.
 A detailed description of students’ rights and responsibilities is outlined in the Student Handbook.

-Students may register concerns in a variety of ways ranging from informal conversations, formal appeals, to feedback on evaluation surveys.
-If a student wants to register a formal complaint it must be submitted in writing, by fax, or by email (the official communication medium at the Mount).
-Written formal complaints should describe the issue or concern and must include the student's name, signature, and date.
-Formal complaints should be submitted to the Vice President for Academic Affairs (VPAA), the Vice President for Student Affairs, or the President, who will determine if further action is necessary.
+Enrolled and prospective students, face to face and online, may register concerns in a variety of ways ranging from informal conversations, formal appeals, to feedback on evaluation surveys.
+If a student wants to register a formal complaint it must be submitted in writing or by email (the official communication medium at the Mount).
+Written/emailed formal complaints should describe the issue or concern and must include the student's name, signature (electronic signature acceptable), and date.
+Formal complaints should be submitted to the Provost, the Associate Provost for Academic Support, the Dean of Students, or the President, who will determine if further action is necessary.

 Legal Penalty for Tampering with Education Records

-No person shall knowingly tamper with records (files, documents, etc.) held at the College of Mount St. Joseph, or tamper with computer software or data, or knowingly gain unauthorized access to computer systems.
+No person shall knowingly tamper with records (files, documents, etc.) held at Mount St. Joseph University, or tamper with computer software or data, or knowingly gain unauthorized access to computer systems.
 Ohio Revised Code 2913.04 and 2913.42 defines and establishes criminal codes for tampering with records and unauthorized access to computer systems.
 Violators are subject to state prosecution.
-The College’s policy for addressing cases of record tampering or unauthorized access to computer systems can result in a person’s 1) suspension, 2) rescission of a Mount degree if the violation is discovered after graduation, or 3) prosecution.
+The University’s policy for addressing cases of record tampering or unauthorized access to computer systems can result in a person’s 1) suspension, 2) rescission of a Mount degree if the violation is discovered after graduation, or 3) prosecution.